Category Art History

 Mannerism

-Mannerism was an art movement that emerged in Italy during the late Renaissance era.
-Mannerist art broke away from the ideals of balance, harmony, and naturalism in favour of intentional complexity, artificiality, and exaggeration.
-This movement was marked by the elongation and contortion of figures, conveying deep emotions and individuality and incorporating symbolism and metaphors.
-Examples of Mannerist art include Bronzino's Venus, Cupid, Folly and Time and Parmigianino's Madonna with the Long Neck.
+Mannerism, a significant art movement that emerged in Italy during the late Renaissance era, was a departure from the prevailing ideals of balance, harmony, and naturalism.
+Instead, it embraced intentional complexity, artificiality, and exaggeration.
+This artistic rebellion, which was a response to the political and social changes of the time, was characterized by the elongation and contortion of figures, a technique that conveyed deep emotions and individuality.
+Symbolism and metaphors were also integral to Mannerist art.
+Notable examples of this unique style include Bronzino's Venus, Cupid, Folly and Time and Parmigianino's Madonna with the Long Neck.

 Read MoreMannerism